HHS/meshrdf/README.md

 * *xslt* - The main XSLT processor files that convert the XML into RDF.
 * *data* - an NTriples files containing rdfs:label for Central Nervous System diseases in 14 languages.
 This is included as an example.
 * *webui* - Java overlay for lodestar (https://github.com/EBISPOT/lodestar)
-* *pom.xml.template* - Template for a parent pom that is needed to build the webui

 These are the subdirectories of the `$MESHRDF_HOME` directory, which typically (but not necessarily)